Mayon: 2009–2010 eruptions

 Alert level 4 was maintained as the volcano remained restive through December, prompting affected residents to spend Christmas and the New Year in evacuation centers.
-On December 25, sulfur dioxide emissions peaked at 8,993 tons per day.
+On December 25, sulfur dioxide emissions peaked at 8993 tonnes per day.
 On December 28, PHIVOLCS director Renato Solidum commented on the status of the volcano, "You might think it is taking a break but the volcano is still swelling."
 On the next day December 29, a civil aviation warning for the airspace near the summit was included in the volcano bulletins.
-The ejected volcanic material since the start of the eruption was estimated to have been between 20 million to 23 million cubic meters of rocks and volcanic debris, compared to 50 million to 60 million cubic meters in past eruptions.
+The ejected volcanic material since the start of the eruption was estimated to have been between 20000000 to 23000000 m3 of rocks and volcanic debris, compared to 50000000 to 60000000 m3 in recent eruptions.

 On January 2, 2010, PHIVOLCS lowered the alert level of the volcano from level 4 to level 3, citing decreasing activity observed over the prior four days.
-The state agency noted the absence of ash ejections and relative weakness of steam emissions and the gradual decrease in sulfur dioxide emissions from a maximum of 8,993 tonnes per day to 2,621 tonnes per day.
+The state agency noted the absence of ash ejections and relative weakness of steam emissions and the gradual decrease in sulfur dioxide emissions from a maximum of 8993 tonnes per day to 2621 tonnes per day.
 7,218 families within the 7–8 km danger zones returned to their homes, while 2,728 families residing in the 4–6 km danger zone remained in the evacuation centers pending a decision to further lower the alert level.

 On January 13, PHIVOLCS reduced the Alert Level from 3 to 2 due to a further reduction in the likelihood of hazardous eruption.